libraryofcelsus/Aetherius_AI_Assistant/readme.md

 ------
 **Recent Changes**

+• 9/1 Added Voice Cloning with coqui TTS.
+Place the recording of the voice you want cloned in the folder ./cloning and change the name to "audio.wav"

 • 8/30 Added Experimental Dataset generator, available when using the Manual or Training Mode.
 Datasets are output to ./logs/Datasets

 • 8/30 Various Bug Fixes